Jupiter (god): Jupiter and religion in the secessions of the plebs

 The role of Jupiter in the conflict of the orders is a reflection of the religiosity of the Romans.
 On one side, the patricians were able to naturally claim the support of the supreme god as they held the auspices of the State.
-On the other side, the plebs (plebeians) argued that, as Jupiter was the source of justice, they had his favor because their cause was just.
+On the other side, the plebeians argued that, as Jupiter was the source of justice, they had his favor because their cause was just.

 The first secession was caused by the excessive debt burden on the plebs.
 The legal institute of the nexum permitted a debtor to become a slave of his creditor.
 The plebs argued the debts had become unsustainable because of the expenses of the wars wanted by the patricians.
-As the senate did not accede to the proposal of a total debt remission advanced by dictator and augur Manius Valerius Maximus the plebs retired on the Mount Sacer, a hill located three Roman miles to the North-northeast of Rome, past the Nomentan bridge on river Anio.
+As the senate did not accede to the proposal of a total debt remission advanced by dictator and augur Manius Valerius Maximus the plebs retired on the Mons Sacer, a hill located three Roman miles to the North-northeast of Rome, past the Nomentan bridge on river Anio.
 The place is windy and was usually the site of rites of divination performed by haruspices.
-The senate in the end sent a delegation composed of ten members with full powers of making a deal with the plebs, among whom were Menenius Agrippa and Manius Valerius.
-It was Valerius, according to the inscription found at Arezzo in 1688 and written on the order of Augustus as well as other literary sources, that brought the plebs down from the Mount, after the secessionists had consecrated it to Jupiter Territor and built an altar (ara) on its summit.
+The senate in the end sent a ten-member delegation, among whom were Menenius Agrippa and Manius Valerius, with full powers to make a deal with the plebeians.
+According to the inscription written on the order of Augustus, found at Arezzo in 1688, as well as other literary sources, it was Valerius who brought the plebs down from the mount, after the secessionists had consecrated it to Jupiter Territor and built an altar (ara) on its summit (presumably, the consecration only pertained to the summit).
 The fear of the wrath of Jupiter was an important element in the solution of the crisis.
-The consecration of the Mount probably referred to its summit only.
-The ritual requested the participation of both an augur (presumably Manius Valerius himself) and a pontifex.
+The ritual required the participation of both an augur (presumably Manius Valerius himself) and a pontifex.